audriuxsmik/simple-discord-bot-v14/README.md

 ## Features

-- Vibrant and well-structured logging system.
+- Well-structured logging system.
-- Tailor the settings to match your preferences.
+- Change the settings to match your preferences.
 - Efficiently handles message commands, buttons, select menus, slash commands, context menus, and modal forms.
 - Comes with a range of standard command options (excluding events).
 - Facilitates the handling of custom events.